-This document (or specification) describes the differences or equivalence relation of two HDF5 files or two HDF5 objects.
-The specification only handles HDF5 files and HDF5 objects.
-It does not apply to non-HDF5 files and non-HDF5 objects, which include a user block in an HDF5 file.
-The intended purpose of the document is to provide guidelines or information for developing tools or APIs for comparing HDF5 files or objects.
+This specification describes a set of rules for comparing two HDF5 files or two HDF5 objects.
+The intended purpose of the specification is to provide guidelines and information for developing tools or APIs to compare HDF5 files or objects.

 Introduction

+To compare two objects, one must know the expected equivalence relations and the differences to be searched for.
+These differences and equivalence relations have not previously been clearly defined for HDF5 files or objects, causing confusion in the implementation and interpretation of applications such as h5diff.

+An HDF5 file appears to the user as a directed graph with three higher-level objects that are exposed by the HDF5 APIs: groups, datasets, and committed datatypes.
+The simplicity of the HDF5 model provides great flexibility with regard to what can be put in a file.
+At the same time, it creates challenges in determining how to compare two files or two objects.
+This document provides a clear definition of how two HDF5 files or objects should be compared by explicitly defining the equivalence relation and the differences to be examined.

-The differences or equivalence relation of two HDF5 files or objects have not been defined.
-Lack of such a specification caused confusion in applications such as h5diff.
-The purpose of this document is to provide a clear definition on how two HDF5 files or objects should be compared.
+To compare two objects, one must know what the expected equivalence relations are and what differences are to be searched for.
+The differences between and equivalence relation of two HDF5 files or objects have not previously been clearly defined.
+Lack of such a specification has caused confusion in the implementation and interpretation of applications such as h5diff.
+The purpose of this document is to provide a clear definition of how two HDF5 files or objects should be compared by explicitly defining the equivalence relation and the differences to be examined.

-An HDF5 file appears to the user as a directed graph.
-There are three higher-level objects that are exposed by the HDF5 APIs: groups, datasets, and named datatypes.
-The simplicity of the HDF5 model provides a great flexibility on what things can be put in a file.
-In the mean time, it also creates challenges on how to compare two files or two objects.
-The intention of this specification is to clarify the confusion and provide information for developing tools or APIs for comparing HDF5 files or objects.
+An HDF5 file appears to the user as a directed graph with three higher-level objects that are exposed by the HDF5 APIs: groups, datasets, and committed datatypes.
+The simplicity of the HDF5 model provides great flexibility with regard to what can be put in a file.
+At the same time, it creates challenges in determining how to compare two files or two objects.
+The intentions of this specification are to describe h5diff’s comparison criteria and provide information for developing tools or APIs for comparing HDF5 files or objects.

 The specification described in this document is intended for HDF5 files or objects only.
-It does not apply to non-HDF5 files and objects, which include a user block in an HDF5 file.Descriptions of HDF5 files and objects
+It does not apply to non-HDF5 files and objects, including the user block in an HDF5 file.

+One appropriate use of this specification would be in the development of an H5Ocompare API and/or a future version of h5diff (or a replacement tool).

+Descriptions of HDF5 files and objects

 This section briefly describes high level HDF5 objects and their metadata.
-For details, please read the HDF5 File Format Specification at http://www.hdfgroup.org/HDF5/doc/H5.format.html and other related documents at http://www.hdfgroup.org/HDF5/doc/index.html.
+For details, see the HDF5 File Format Specification and related documents.

 Primary objects

-HDF5 files are organized in a hierarchical structure, with two primary structures: groups and datasets.
+HDF5 files are organized in a hierarchical structure, with three primary structures: groups, datasets, and committed datatypes.

-HDF5 group: a grouping structure containing zero or more links to groups or datasets, together with supporting metadata.
+HDF5 group: a grouping structure containing zero or more links to groups or datasets and supporting metadata

-HDF5 dataset: a multidimensional array of data elements, together with supporting metadata.An object in HDF5 is identified by its link name (path + name) when two objects are compared.
-Although each object has a unique identification number, which is used to identify objects under the lower level, the object is recognized by its link name not the ID as to users.
+HDF5 dataset: a multidimensional array of data elements and supporting metadata

+HDF5 committed datatype: a committed datatype and supporting metadata

+An object in HDF5 is identified either by link name within the group containing it or by its absolute path name (the path from the root group to the group containing the object plus the object’s link name in that group).

 Metadata

-HDF5 files generally contain two types of metadata: structural metadata and application metadata.
+HDF5 files generally contain two types of metadata: library metadata and user metadata.

-Structural metadata is generated by the HDF5 Library to describe the structure of the file and structure and contents of objects in the file.
-For example, structural metadata includes information such as:
+Library metadata is generated by the HDF5 Library to describe the structure of the file and structure and contents of objects in the file.
+For example, library metadata includes information such as: